-All individual oral presentations will be 15 minutes in total: 10-12 minutes for presenting research 3-5 minutes of questions and discussion There will 2 be two co-chairs in each meeting room to ensure presentation times are kept within the above limit.
+All individual oral presentations will be 15 minutes in total: 10-12 minutes for presenting research 3-5 minutes of questions and discussion There will two co-chairs in each meeting room to ensure presentation times are kept within the above limit.
 The meeting room will be equipped with:

 - Projector and screen (please use standard 4:3 ratio slides)

 *Please make sure to test your presentation at least 30 minutes in advance of your talk, to ensure that all slides/images/videos are working properly.

 There is a designated poster session each day, with two opportunities for authors to present their poster each day.
 In addition to this session, all lunches and refreshment breaks will be held in the poster hall, to facilitate more time for posters.
 We ask that you attend these sessions to maximize your presentation time during the conference.

 - Keep text to a minimum & ensure text is in large font